asgardeo/asgardeo-tomcat-oidc-agent/docs/integrating_with_java_source_project.md

 ### Configuring the sample

-1. Starting with the pom.xml, the following dependencies should be added for the webApp to be using the SAML SDK.
+1. Starting with the pom.xml, the following dependencies should be added for the webApp to be using the OIDC SDK.
       ```xml
       <dependency>
           <groupId>io.asgardio.tomcat.oidc.agent</groupId>